 Participation in the labour force during this decade was generally higher in BC than in the CVRD and generally declined (from 66% to 64% in BC and from 60% to 57% in the CVRD).
-Within the CVRD, electoral area D has a middling participation rate, very close to the average across the CVRD.
-It declined from 60.8% in 2011 to 57.8% in 2016.
+Within the CVRD, electoral area A had a middling participation rate at just less than 60%.
+Electoral area A is the only jurisdiction in the CVRD whose participation rate increased during this period.